-(iii) Annual Bonus plan and Enhanced Bonus Plan
+(iii) Annual Bonus Plan and Enhanced Bonus Plan is open to all Colleagues excluding the sales function.

-The amount of bonus available for both plans is calculated by reference to the Society's cash flow relative to the business plan.
+The amount of bonus available for both plans is calculated by reference to the Society's cash flow relative to the business plan approved by the Remuneration Committee for this purpose.
 The available bonus is split 75% annual bonus plan; 25% enhanced bonus plan.

-The annual bonus plan requires thresholds on solvency and conduct to be achieved.
-If they are, a bonus linked to performance against a set of numeric and activity targets may become payable.

-The enhanced bonus plan is open to Executive Directors and may pay a bonus depending on performance against a number of measures, subject to meeting a number of higher thresholds.
+The annual bonus plan requires thresholds on solvency, cash flow and conduct to be achieved.
+If they are, a bonus linked to performance against a set of numeric and activity targets may become payable with the overall amounts available determined as above.
+The enhanced bonus plan is open to the Executive and may pay a bonus depending on performance against a number of measures, subject to meeting a number of higher thresholds.
 Payments are staged: 50% payable following the end of the next year, 25% one year later and 25% one further year later.
 Subject to agreement, a new plan begins each year.

-In 2022, a payment was made from the 2018-2020 long-term incentive plan.
-There is one further payment due from the 2018-2020 plan.
-All payments are subject to review by the Remuneration Committee and to clawback.
+In 2023, a final payment was made from the 2018-2020 long-term incentive plan to the Chief Executive.